Korean currency: History

 The kingdom of Goryeo issued its own version of grain coins until 1097.
 The first iron and bronze coins minted in Korea occurred during the 15th year (996 AD) of the reign of King Seonjeong.
 During the reign of King Sukjong, a monetary system of casting a variety of coins was established in the years 1097–1107.
 These coins included the 東國 (Dongguk "Eastern Country"), 海東 (Haedong "Eastern Sea") and 三韓 (Samhan "Three States") series of coins.
 Coins made from metals other than iron like copper and bronze were issued in the 10th and 11th centuries, but their circulation was limited.
 Silver vases called ŭnbyŏng (銀瓶) were widely used and circulated among the aristocracy of Goryeo.

 In 1392, the Goryeo kingdom was overthrown and the state of Joseon dynasty was founded.
-The founder of the dynasty, Taejong made several attempts to bring upon improvements in the prevailing monetary system but they were not a success initially.
+The founder of the dynasty, Taejong made several attempts to bring about improvements in the prevailing monetary system but they were not a success initially.
 The attempts include issuing Korean paper currency and issuing coins instead of importing them from China.
 The coins issued in Korean being unsuccessful led to the issuance of a standardized note made of black mulberry bark called Jeohwa (저화/楮貨), that was used in place of coins.
 Bronze coins were not cast again until the year 1423 during the reign of King Sejong.
 These coins had the inscription 朝鮮通寶 (Chosun Tongbo "Chosun currency").
 The coins that were minted in the 17th century came out to be a success at last and as a result, 24 mints were established throughout Korea.
 Coinage formed a major part of the exchange system after this time.
 In 1633, "mun" was made the main currency of Korea and copper and bronze coins were issued denominated in this currency unit.
 It prevailed till 1892 when "yang" took over as the main currency.
-Yang was the first currency that used decimal system as it was divided in 100 equal fun, though it did not last long.
+Yang was the first currency that used a decimal system as it was divided into 100 equal fun, though it did not last long.

 Won was introduced in 1902 as the official currency unit replacing yang at 1 won = 5 yang.
-The bank of Korea was established in 1909 but soon after in 1910 Imperial Japan annexed the Korean Empire.
-Under Colonial rule, the country was made to use the currency unit "yen" in the place of the Korean Won, which took over the Korean won at par.
+The Bank of Korea was established in 1909 but soon after in 1910 Imperial Japan annexed the Korean Empire.
+Under Colonial rule, the country was made to use the currency unit "yen" in place of the Korean Won, which took over the Korean won at par.
 After the division of Korea, the state of South Korea was established and recognized in 1948, and won was again made the official currency of the new state. "jeon" was made the subunit of the currency that divided it into 100 equal parts.
 Bank of Joseon issued the currency for independent South Korea for the first time, that too in banknotes only.